ajh123/office/README.md

 # office
-A one day altenative to Microsoft 365
+A, one day, alterative to Microsoft 365